throw-away-qq/throw-away-qq.github.io/README.md

 ***
 ### Work Experience
-#### Lead Data Scientist at The Home Depot (via Decision Culture)
+#### Lead Data Scientist at The Home Depot (on Payroll of Decision Culture)
-* *Next Best Action*: Developed a configurable Python package for Next Best Action Sequence Models, enabling data science teams to train performant recommenders, and enhancing customer experiences across The Home Depot.
+* *Next Best Action*: Developed a configurable Python package for Next Best Action Sequence Models, offering flexible integration of diverse Keras layers (LSTM, 1D CNN, Attention) via a centralized model collection file.
+This empowered data science teams to rapidly train and deploy performant recommenders, significantly enhancing marking outcomes at The Home Depot.
 * *Causal Inference Framework for Customer Insights*: Devised a reusable causal inference framework, enabling cross-functional teams to quantify the impact of adverse events on customer behavior, including:
   * Email Opt-out Revenue Impact Analysis: Quantified potential revenue loss per customer due to email opt-outs, informing targeted retention strategies.
   * Validated Framework Efficacy: Successfully validated the framework's results against a Mobile App team's A/B test, achieving >99% alignment in measured lift, and demonstrating the framework's reliability for future use cases.